 - Preserve irreplaceable agricultural open space for future generations

-- Shop at farmers markets and farm stands
+- Buy from local farmers at farmers markets and farm stands

 - Purchase CSA shares